 Since its inception, Appalachian School of Law has distinguished itself from other law schools by providing our students with practical legal experience well before graduation.
-ASL’s externship program is a central part of the school’s commitment to equipping students with practical lawyering skills.
-All components of the externship program are designed to provide ASL students access to valuable, hands-on experience and networking opportunities that will aid in their future law careers.
+ASL’s Externship Program is a central part of the school’s commitment to equipping students with practical lawyering skills.
+All components of the Externship Program are designed to provide ASL students access to valuable, hands-on experience and networking opportunities that will aid in their future law careers.
 During the externship experience, students engage in activities ranging from observing court proceedings and conducting research to interviewing clients and assisting with trial strategy.

 First Year Summer Externship Program

-ASL students are required to complete an externship during the summer following their 1L year.
+ASL students are required to complete an externship field placement during the summer following their 1L year.
 Three hours of academic credit are awarded for successful completion of this requirement, which includes a classroom component during the spring semester, followed by at least 200 hours working under the supervision of an experienced attorney during the summer.
 This experience allows our students to apply what they have learned in the classroom to real-world situations in public interest or pro bono legal environments.
 The externship placements have the added advantage of fulfilling bar admission requirements such as the State of New York’s prerequisite that those seeking admission to the bar complete 50 hours of pro bono work before the bar examination.
 Students have the option of securing their own externship site, or selecting a site from ASL’s large database of externship opportunities.
-ASL’s database includes more than 500 approved site partners from across the country.
+ASL’s database includes hundreds of approved site partners across the country.

 At the Appalachian School of Law (ASL), one of our primary goals is to give our students an exceptional education that prepares them to graduate law school with the advantage that only experience can bring.
 That is why, in addition to surrounding students with a full-time, tenured-track faculty who collectively practiced in various areas of the law for more than 300 years, we have designed a summer externship program that places our students immediately after their first-year of school in courthouses, law offices and boardrooms around the country and abroad for 200 hours of personalized, hands on, intense legal training.